The most unique area in Mykonos Town is known as Little Venice.

 Spend a day indulging in the watersports available on the beaches of Mykonos!

-Some of the most adventurous water sport centers are situated on the golden beaches of Kalafatis and Platis Gialos.
+Some of the most adventurous water sports centers are situated on the golden beaches of Kalafatis and Platis Gialos.

 You can rent a high-speed jet ski or try windsurfing and kitesurfing (independently or with an experienced instructor to guide you).